polterguy/phosphorusfive-dox/chapter-6.md

 ### Don't panic!

 If things are unclear after having read through this chapter, just relax; Things will become clear as we proceed, and start using the constructs we've learned in this chapter.
 As you gain a more thorough understanding of the art of *"molding lambda objects"*, you can come back to this chapter, and repeat the basics.
 As you get your hands on some real live examples, it will be much more easily grasped.

+Realise also that as you get your hands on more and more examples, and create more and more code utilising these ideas - Then your ability to visualise your code, will come more natural to you, and you will develop better visualisation skills as you proceed - Making the process of understanding Hyperlambda much easier for you.
+Hyperlambda arguably develops your mind's ability to visualise logic much better.

 ### Video for this chapter